 In Upwork, the proposal is your first interaction with a potential client.
 It’s the first impression and you want to make it a lasting impression.

 I take proposals as an opportunity to introduce myself, highlight my expertise, and ask relevant questions to show I’m the best-suited person to get the job done.

 So what I write in my proposals?

-I always prefer a template that I can use but remember there is a difference between a copy pasted proposal and a template based proposal.
+I always prefer a template that I can reuse but remember there is a difference between a copy pasted proposal and a template based proposal.

 In copy paste proposal you say the same thing for each job in a particular category but in a template, you have common parts that you reuse and you have areas that you fill in from what client is looking for.

-Let me share with you my exact template that I have used to grab hundreds of thousands of dollars worth of work from clients.
+Let me share with you the exact template I have used for almost a decade to grab hundreds of thousands of dollars worth of client’s work from Upwork.

 1. Start with a gratitude

 Thanks for sharing your XYZ requirement here at Upwork and I will be more than happy to help you.
 Let me share with you my expertise with XYZ and ABC.